Dispute reasons and recommended evidence

 A customer may raise a dispute against a payment you've performed if they claim that:

-- they have been charged multiple times for the same purchase
+- They were charged multiple times for the same purchase.

 If you believe a dispute has been raised incorrectly, you can challenge it by submitting evidence.
 The type of evidence you should provide varies depending on the reason for the dispute.